michelledcruz/NewsApp/README.md

 # React News App using News API ( NEWS DIGEST )
 This repository contains a React app that utilizes the News API to display the latest news articles from various sources.
 With this app, users can stay updated on the current news across different categories.
+It will have a load more option as well.

 I have tried creating a clone of CNN news design layout